0 Items in Your Cart

 Reviewers review completed insurance applications to ensure that all questions have been answered by the applicants.
 They contact insurance agents to inform them of any problems with the applications, and if none are found, reviewers suggest that policies be approved and delivered to policyholders.
 Reviewers may collect premiums from new policyholders and provide management with updates on new business.

 Policy-change clerks compile information on changes in insurance policies, such as a change in beneficiaries, and determine if the proposed changes conform to company policy and state law.
-Using rate books and a knowledge of specific types of policies, these clerks calculate new premiums and make appropriate adjustments to accounts.
+Using rate books (or specialized software) and a knowledge of specific types of policies, these clerks calculate new premiums and make appropriate adjustments to accounts.
 Policy-change clerks may help write a new policy with the client's specified changes or prepare a rider to an existing policy.

 Cancellation clerks cancel insurance policies as directed by insurance agents.
 They compute any refund due and mail any appropriate refund and the cancellation notice to the policyholder.
 Clerks also notify the bookkeeping department of the cancellation and send a notice to the insurance agent.